How We Elect: Real and Cruel

 • Americans choose their leaders with one characteristic in mind—well, maybe back of mind.
 It has nothing to do with policies, resumes, or campaign ads.

-• Both parties would be wise to keep this characteristic front of mind in the run-up to 2028.
+• Both parties would be wise to keep this one characteristic front and center in the run-up to 2028.

 Barack Obama and Donald Trump do not like each other.
 They are not at all like each other.
 They are so dissimilar that loyal fans of either would never consider voting for the other.

 And yet, the American electorate chose each of them—twice—to lead the country.
 What gives?
-The truth is that they mirror each other in one specific way that resonates most with voters.
+They couldn’g be more different.
+The truth is that they mirror each other in one decisive way that deeply resonates with voters.

-To explain, let me give a little background.
-Several decades ago I wrote a booklet that was sent as a “think piece” to every client of our global communications firm.
+o explain, let me begin with a personal anecdote.
+Several decades ago I was asked to write a booklet that was sent as a “think piece” to every client of our global communications firm.
 It was called, “The Next Fifty Years.”
 It sounds pretentious—and it probably was.
-In hindsight, much of what it predicted today seems pretty obvious (e.g., multiculturalism, the rise of global brands, the impact of aging populations).
+And I admit that, in hindsight, much of what it predicted today seems pretty obvious (e.g., multiculturalism, the rise of global brands, the impact of aging populations).

-However, the conclusion of the booklet began with a different thought:
+However, the conclusion of the booklet began with an entirely different thought:

 “We’re at the dawn of an era where people want authentic stories about authentic people.”

-Authenticity is the below-the-surface element that helps make presidents—as well as trusted leaders in any organization.
+Authenticity is the behind-the-scenes element that helps make presidents—as well as trusted leaders in any organization.
 But where does this come from?
 How do you develop it?

-In 1959, author Irving Goffman coined the terms “front stage” and “backstage” to describe something we all realize in ourselves.
-We all act and talk differently depending on circumstance.
-For example, we would present ourselves differently when first meeting our spouse’s family…than we would talking about that meeting later with our best friend.
+In 1959, author Irving Goffman coined the terms “front stage” and “back stage” to describe something we all recognize in ourselves.
+We act and talk differently depending on circumstance.
+For example, we will present ourselves differently when first meeting our spouse’s family…than we will talking about that encounter later with our best friend.

-And the truth is that both Trump and Obama gained popularity due to authenticity.
-As distinct as they were as personalities, people judged them to be the same onstage and off.
+The truth is that both Trump and Obama gained popularity in no small part due to throt perceived consistency.
+As distinct as they are as personalities, people judged them to be pretty much the same people onstage and off.

-Detractors may have viewed Obama as empathetic, but also diffident, too cerebral and a little too cool for school.
-But in every unscripted moment on the campaign trail…as well as every major rally or appearance…he was the same naturally calm guy.
+Detractors may have viewed Obama as empathetic, but also diffident—too cerebral and a little too cool for school.
+But glimpsing him at campaign rally, even raising his voice in anger, he maintained the empathy and control.
 He seemed authentic.

 Trump will always have foes because of his bombast, his brinksmanship and his b.s.
 But it hardly seems like an act.
-We imagine him exactly the same closeted with his closest advisors as he is at one of his rallies.
-Sure, he lies, cheats, steals and whines—but we know he does that with everyone.
-He is consistent: “front stage” and “backstage” are identical.
+He complained about Joe Bioden even chatting with a group of young kids at the White House Easter Egg event.
+Sure, he lies, cheats, steals and whines—but we know he does that with everyone—all the time.
+He is consistent: his “front stage” and “backstage” are identical.
 We know what we’re dealing with.
-He seems authentic.
+He, too, feels authentic.

 On the day of the 2016 election, exit pollsters asked Trump voters, “if not Trump, who would your second choice have been?”
 The clear winner was not another Republican—it was Bernie Sanders.
 He and Trump could not be further apart on economic policy or politics.
-But those Trump voters could imagine Sanders snarling in the mirror brushing his teeth in the morning…just as he would on a rally stage that evening.
-He may have been a grouch; but they knew that was him—authentic.
+But those Trump voters could imagine Sanders snarling into the mirror while brushing his teeth in the morning…just as he would do on a rally stage later the same afternoon.
+He may be a grouch; but he’s a consistent one.
+That was always him—authentic.

 Scholar Simon Sinek concludes, “Authenticity is not about being perfect.
 It is about being real.”